 One of the main reasons I chose to apply to X university is that the campus has students and faculty members of all nationalities and backgrounds.
 Growing up in a remote small town, I wasn't exposed to many different points of view or cultures.
 I love many things about the community that I grew up in, but it took me getting out of it to realize that I had been surrounded by people who looked and thought exactly like me for most of my life.

-That all changed when I was fourteen, and my mom was offered a position at a hospital in Toronto.
+That all changed when I was fourteen, and my mom was offered a position at a hospital in [City].
 Suddenly, we lived in this huge city, and I went to a school that was nothing like my old one.
 I remember feeling like I was discovering a new world during those first few weeks.
 I had classmates and neighbors who spoke different languages, teachers who encouraged me to question the status quo, and access to a whole lot of good food from all over the world.
 I believe that adapting to that new environment and being exposed to people from so many different backgrounds made me become a more independent thinker.

 I have since then developed a love for traveling, exploring, and discovering new cultures.
 I have visited seven different countries, and I am hoping to travel some more during my summer breaks.
 I think that I have a unique perspective because of the way I grew up and the fact that I have been lucky enough to see so much of the world at my young age.